bormaxi8080/starred/README.md

 ## Java

+- [guardianproject/ripple](https://github.com/guardianproject/ripple) - A "panic button" app for triggering a "ripple effect" across apps that are set up to respond to panic events
 - [beemdevelopment/Aegis](https://github.com/beemdevelopment/Aegis) - A free, secure and open source app for Android to manage your 2-step verification tokens.
 - [ukanth/afwall](https://github.com/ukanth/afwall) - AFWall+ (Android Firewall +) - iptables based firewall for Android
 - [vitaminncpp/TouchDroid](https://github.com/vitaminncpp/TouchDroid) - An Android App that can be used as laptop touchpad via local Network